 Mostly the work of one of my oldest friends, Gordon Heald.
 It presents Gordon's superbe historical maps of the area.
 Also reproductions of paintings done in the ares by the celbrated artist L S Lowry.
 Not to mention a page my me explaining why, under very special atmospheric conditions, one can occasionally see the Isle of Man from the Knott-End promenade.

 - My father's page.
 In 1918 he flew with 55 Squadron along with W.E.Johns - the author of the Biggles books (see Wiki).
 Follow the link to Johns' vivid account of flying on bombing raids in open cockpit bi-planes during the First World War.
 Both men were shot down and taken prisoner!

 - An early invention: a Tactile Display for installation at Pedestrian Crossings where the use of the usual audible signals could cause confusion to vision impaired people.
-The Tactile Display is currently made under License by several UK firms ( Radix Systems , Rustington Engineering , Microsense Systems Ltd. ) and is widely use throughout the United Kingdom at traffic light controlled intersections and pedestrian crossings on dual carriageways.
+The Tactile Display is currently made under License by several UK firms ( Radix Systems , Rustington Engineering , Microsense Systems Ltd ) and is widely use throughout the United Kingdom at traffic light controlled intersections and pedestrian crossings.

 - A recent invention: not all my projects are for the Vision Impaired.
 For example, I worked with a young fisherman/inventor, Steve Steer, to develop Tackle Tracka the world's first fishing rod computer.